Locwise/GeoBox.IO/index.md

 ### Create your first GeoBox Application
 In order to get started with Locwise GeoBox, first, you need to create a GeoBox Application GeoBox Application is a logical entity which groups devices, geofences and events.
-Any account may have several Grid applications.
+Any account may have several GeoBox applications.

 ### Generate tracking API keys
 Tracking is only possible when tracking messages contains a valid GeoBox API key.